-After our successful Crowdfund London campaign earlier this year, Roman Road Trust has begun the amazing journey of transforming The Common Room – and we want you to continue to be a part of the journey.
+After our successful Crowdfund London campaign in 2020, Roman Road Trust has begun the amazing journey of transforming The Common Room – and we want you to continue to be a part of the journey.

-Over the next 10 months or so, we will keep all our backers, supporters, and followers up-to-date on the progress of the build so you can celebrate each and every milestone with us.
+Over the next few months, we will keep all our backers, supporters, and followers up-to-date on the progress of the build so you can celebrate each and every milestone with us.

 To do this, we have created this page to regularly post our achievements, milestones, and updates on the progress of the build.

 Our plan is to keep you up-to-date on all elements of the project.
 This will range from operational landmarks such as signing contracts and creating hiring agreements, to physical milestones like putting up walls and installing electricity.
 As with any build, it might be a long and sometimes challenging process, but what we do know is building The Common Room will certainly be a labour of love.